Preparing Wizard Spells

 Disease: Disease effects give the target a disease, which may be an invading organism such as a bacteria or virus, an abnormal internal condition (such as a cancer or mental disorder), or a recurring magical effect that acts like one of the former.
 Creatures with resistance or immunity to disease apply that resistance to their saving throw and the effects of disease spells.
-Source: Ultimate Magic.
+Source: PRG:UM.

 Electricity: Electricity effects involve the presence and flow of electrical charge, whether expressed in amperes or volts.
 Electricity deals damage to creatures by disrupting their biological systems.
 It deals damage to objects (as well as creatures) by heating the material it passes through, and thus technically many electricity spells could also be treated as fire spells, but for sake of game simplicity, it is better to just let electricity-based spells deal electricity damage.
 Electricity effects may stun, paralyze, or even kill.

 Emotion: Spells with this descriptor create emotions or manipulate the target's existing emotions.
 Most emotion spells are enchantments, except for fear spells, which are usually necromancy.
 Source: PRG:UM.